Wolf3s/xbmc4xbox-python/python/Doc/library/dis.rst

 .. opcode:: CONTINUE_LOOP (target)

-   Continues a loop due to a :keyword:`continue` statement.  *target* is the address to jump to (which should be a :opcode:`FOR_ITER` instruction).
+   Continues a loop due to a :keyword:`continue` statement.  *target* is the address to jump to (which should be a ``FOR_ITER`` instruction).

+.. opcode:: SET_ADD (i)

+   Calls ``set.add(TOS1[-i], TOS)``.
+Used to implement set comprehensions.

 .. opcode:: LIST_APPEND (i)

    Calls ``list.append(TOS[-i], TOS)``.
 Used to implement list comprehensions.

+.. opcode:: MAP_ADD (i)

+   Calls ``dict.setitem(TOS1[-i], TOS, TOS1)``.
+Used to implement dict comprehensions.

-   While the appended value is popped off, the list object remains on the stack so that it is available for further iterations of the loop.
+For all of the SET_ADD, LIST_APPEND and MAP_ADD instructions, while the added value or key/value pair is popped off, the container object remains on the stack so that it is available for further iterations of the loop.

-.. opcode:: LOAD_LOCALS ()

-   Pushes a reference to the locals of the current scope on the stack.
-This is used in the code for a class definition: After the class body is evaluated, the locals are passed to the class definition.

-.. opcode:: RETURN_VALUE ()
+.. opcode:: RETURN_VALUE

    Returns with TOS to the caller of the function.

-.. opcode:: YIELD_VALUE ()
+.. opcode:: YIELD_VALUE

    Pops ``TOS`` and yields it from a :term:`generator`.

-.. opcode:: IMPORT_STAR ()
+.. opcode:: IMPORT_STAR

    Loads all symbols not starting with ``'_'`` directly from the module TOS to the local namespace.
 The module is popped after loading all names.
 This opcode implements ``from module import *``.

-.. opcode:: EXEC_STMT ()

-   Implements ``exec TOS2,TOS1,TOS``.
-The compiler fills missing optional parameters with ``None``.

-.. opcode:: POP_BLOCK ()
+.. opcode:: POP_BLOCK

    Removes one block from the block stack.
 Per frame, there is a  stack of blocks, denoting nested loops, try statements, and such.

+.. opcode:: POP_EXCEPT

+   Removes one block from the block stack.
+The popped block must be an exception handler block, as implicitly created when entering an except handler.
+   In addition to popping extraneous values from the frame stack, the last three popped values are used to restore the exception state.

-.. opcode:: END_FINALLY ()
+.. opcode:: END_FINALLY

    Terminates a :keyword:`finally` clause.
 The interpreter recalls whether the exception has to be re-raised, or whether the function returns, and continues with the outer-next block.

-.. opcode:: BUILD_CLASS ()
+.. opcode:: LOAD_BUILD_CLASS

-   Creates a new class object.
-TOS is the methods dictionary, TOS1 the tuple of the names of the base classes, and TOS2 the class name.
+   Pushes :func:`builtins.__build_class__` onto the stack.
+It is later called by ``CALL_FUNCTION`` to construct a class.

 .. opcode:: SETUP_WITH (delta)